 ASIC Regulation Disclosure Compliance RG 45.81 The Responsible Entity should provide details on whether investors will be able to withdraw from a scheme.
-The Responsible Entity should disclose: a) The maximum withdrawal period allowed under the constitution for the scheme b) Any significant risk factors or limitations that may affect the ability of investors to withdraw from the scheme (including factors that may prevent the Responsible Entity from meeting a promoted withdrawal period) Investment fund OnePath Mortgages ANZ Mortgage Fund (Series 1 and 2) OnePath Income Plus OnePath Original Income Plus Constitutional name ANZ OA OnePath Mortgage Trust ANZ Mortgage Fund ANZ OA OnePath Income Plus Trust ANZ OA OnePath Income Plus Trust When the fund is liquid, period when a redemption request must be paid Within 30 days.
-Within 90 days.
-Within 30 days.
-We have the power to extend that time by an additional 28 days under certain circumstances.
-Within 30 days.
-We have the power to Compliance The constitution sets out Management's obligation Income Plus Funds.
-Whe OnePath Funds Managen the time prescribed by the fund and OnePath Funds circumstances, to extend the relevant constitution offers are not being made an investor's ability and as in relation to withdrawing the Mortgage and Incorporate is required to pay a vote constitution.
-That time Management may have to that timeframe to a furtless. extend that time by an additional 28 days under certain circumstances.
-OnePath Funds ng from the Mortgage and me Plus Funds are liquid, withdrawal request within period is different for each he power, in certain ner period as authorised by suspended and withdrawal inning of this guide for c) The Responsible Entity's approach to rollovers, including whether the default is that investments in the scheme are automatically rolled over; and Investments in the Fund therefore, rollovers do no do not have fixed terms of apply. or maturity dates, and Satisfied d) If withdrawals from the scheme are funded from an external liquidity facility, the material terms of this facility Not Applicable as withdra facility. awals are not funded from n an external liquidity Satisfied
+The Responsible Entity should disclose: a) The maximum withdrawal period allowed under the constitution for the scheme b) Any significant risk factors or limitations that may affect the ability of investors to withdraw from the scheme (including factors that may prevent the Responsible Entity from meeting a promoted withdrawal period) Management's obligation Income Plus Funds.
+Whe OnePath Funds Managementhe time prescribed by the fund and OnePath Funds circumstances, to extend the relevant constitution offers are not being made n the Mortgage and Incoment is required to pay a seconstitution.
+That time Management may have set that timeframe to a furt ng from the Mortgage and me Plus Funds are liquid, withdrawal request within period is different for each the power, in certain her period as authorised by suspended and withdrawal ginning of this guide for Satisfied c) The Responsible Entity's approach to rollovers, including whether the default is that investments in the scheme are automatically rolled over; and Investments in the Fund do not have fixed terms or maturity dates, and therefore, rollovers do not apply.
+Satisfied d) If withdrawals from the scheme are funded from an external liquidity facility, the material terms of this facility Not Applicable as withdrafacility. awals are not funded fron n an external liquidity Satisfied

-ASIC Regulation Disclosure Compliance RG 45.82 If the scheme promotes a fixed unit price for investments, the Responsible Entity should clearly disclose the circumstances in which a The mortgage funds do not promote a fixed unit price, however, the unit price for applications and withdrawals in these funds has traditionally been \$1.00.
+ASIC Regulation Disclosure Compliance RG 45.82 If the scheme promotes a fixed unit price for investments, the Responsible Entity should clearly disclose the circumstances in which a The mortgage funds do not promote a fixed unit price; however, the unit price for applications and withdrawals in these funds has traditionally been \$1.00.
 The unit price of these funds will no longer remain at \$1.00 due to the implementation of the 'return of capital process'. lower amount may be payable, together with details of how that amount will be determined.
 We have made provisions over the course of the 2010/2011 financial year to protect against impaired loans.
 However during June 2011, after performing a comprehensive analysis of all impaired loans (always a requirement prior to 30 June) we had to write down the value of a small number of loans.
 The reduction in the asset value of the underlying portfolio and the fact that income had already been paid out over the course of the year meant that the unit price of the Mortgage and Income Plus funds which invest into the mortgage portfolio is decreased effective July 2011.
 Satisfied